Department

 The Millennium Development Goals of the United Nations

-in the new Millennium.
-Hence acquisition of quality and excellence
+the new Millennium.
+Hence acquisition of quality and excellence is

-is the Goal set for the Higher Education Institutions
+the Goal set for the Higher Education Institutions.

 II